GDPR and data protection

 The University's DPIA template

-Please use the University's standard Data Protection Impact Assessment Template (see Resources section at the bottom of this page).
+Please use the University's standard Data Protection Impact Assessment Template found here.

 Please note that in the case of research projects, the DPIA template is not mandatory; the assessment can be recorded in the project’s Data Management Plan instead.